pschopra/Newsletter_2024/Content/ME_PE/ME_PE.md

 ![PSB](Images/JSG.png)

 <p align=justify>
+It is a matter of great pleasure and I would like to share few of my thoughts.
+The Department is flourishing and achieving new heights by getting two patents granted to the department by Patent Office, Govt. of India.
+Our staff members actively involved in research and development activities.
+Our faculty members have published their research work in various reputed journals with good impact factors and carrying out research in diverse fields of Mechanical and Production Engineering.
+Students of department are also bringing laurel to the institute by participating in various curricular and extra-curricular activities from time-to-time at national and international levels.
+Department is supporting students in all domains for their overall personality development and organizing different events through societies and clubs managed by department.
-It is great that institute is publishing the information regarding the academic and non-academic achievements and activities in the form of Newsletter every year.
-This yearly Newsletter reflect the significant outcome of the faculty, staff and students.
-I personally and on the behalf of the department congratulate the Newsletter team for their appreciable efforts in compiling and publishing the important outcomes of the department.
+I personally and on the behalf of the department congratulate the Newsletter team for their appreciable efforts in compiling and publishing the important outcomes of the Department.

 </p>

 ***Dr. Jasmaninder Singh Grewal***